nikvoronin/Xm4Battery/README.md

 ### Re/Connect already paired

-When headphones are used with multiple sources (laptop, pc, smartphone, etc) you have to reconnect headphones from time to time.
-So headphones are already paired but disconnected.
-In this case `WmiPnp` has experimental `Xm4Entity.TryConnect()` and very unstable `Xm4Entity.TryDisconnect()`.
-Both want the application run as administrator.
-Otherwise these functions are ignored.
+When headphones are used with multiple devices - such as a laptop, PC, or smartphone - you may need to reconnect them periodically.
+In this scenario, the headphones are already paired but currently disconnected.

+For such cases, the `WmiPnp` module includes experimental methods: `Xm4Entity.TryConnect()` and the highly unstable `Xm4Entity.TryDisconnect()`.
+Both require the application to run with administrator privileges; otherwise, they are silently ignored.

-If you are curious to find out about turn off bluetooth at all, see topic about [Windows Radio](#windows-radio).
+If you're curious about completely turning off Bluetooth, see the section on [Windows Radio](#windows-radio).

 ## PnpEntity

-First, we should know a `name` or `device id` of the device we are working with or at least a part of the device name.
+First, we need to know either the `name` or the `device id` of the target device - or at least a partial match of its name.

-- ByFriendlyName - exact a friendly name.
+- __ByFriendlyName__ - exact a friendly name.
-- ByDeviceId - exact a device id, like `{GUID} pid`.
+- __ByDeviceId__ - exact a device id, like `{GUID} pid`.
-- FindByFriendlyName - a part of a friendly name.
+- __FindByFriendlyName__ - a part of a friendly name.
 Returns a list of founded devices `IEnumerable<PnpEntity>` or empty list otherwise.
-- FindByNameForExactClass - same as `FindByFriendlyName` but with exact class name equality.
+- __FindByNameForExactClass__ - same as `FindByFriendlyName` but with exact class name equality.
-- EntityOrNone - a `where` part of WQL request to retrieve exact a single device only.
+- __EntityOrNone__ - a `where` part of WQL request to retrieve exact a single device only.
-- EntitiesOrNone - a `where` part of WQL request to retrieve zero, one or several devices at once.
+- __EntitiesOrNone__ - a `where` part of WQL request to retrieve zero, one or several devices at once.

-All of methods produce instances of `PnpEntity` or `Result.Fail` if the given device was not found.
+All of these methods return either an instance of `PnpEntity` or a `Result.Fail` if the specified device is not found.

 ### How To find PNP-device?